University of Cambridge Computer Laboratory foto

 Here are my most recent papers on the subject.

-Resources on what's happening in the USA – where the stimulus bill has made medical privacy a very live issue &ndash include many NGOs: Patient Privacy Rights may have been the most influential, but see also EPIC, the Privacy Rights Clearinghouse, the Citizens' Council on Health Care, the Institute for Health Freedom. and CDT.
+Resources on what's happening in the USA include many NGOs: Patient Privacy Rights may have been the most influential, but see also EPIC, the Privacy Rights Clearinghouse, the Citizens' Council on Health Care, the Institute for Health Freedom. and CDT.
 Older resources include an NAS report entitled For the Record: Protecting Electronic Health Information, a report by the Office of Technology Assessment, a survey of the uses of de-identified records for the DHHS, and a GAO report on their use in Medicare.
-For information on what's happening in the German-speaking world, see Gerrit Bleumer's web page.
-As for the basic science, the American Statistical Association has a good collection of links to papers on inference control, also known as statistical security &ndash the protection of de-identified data.
+As for the basic science, see my book chapters on Boundaries and on Inference Control.

 Public policy issues

 I chair the Foundation for Information Policy Research, the UK's leading Internet policy think tank, which I helped set up in 1998.
 We are not a lobby group; our enemy is ignorance rather than the government of the day, and our mission is to understand IT policy issues and explain them to policy makers and the press.
-Here's an overview of the issues as we saw them in 1999, and a video of how we saw them ten years later in 2008.
+We had a conference for our 25th anniversary in 2023 (blog), another for our 20th in 2018 (blog), and here are the issues as we saw them in 2008 and 1999.
 Some highlights of our work follow.

 Finally, here is my PGP key.
 If I revoke this key, I will always be willing to explain why I have done so provided that the giving of such an explanation is lawful.
 (For more, see FIPR.)